turingschool/lesson_plans/ruby_04-apis_and_scalability/client_side_storage.markdown

   * Using DevTools
 * What are the limitations of cookies
   * Not able to hold a lot of data
-  * 'Sent to the server every time you request a page from that domain'
+  * Sent to the server every time you request a page from that domain
-  * 'Not considered secure'
+  * Not considered secure
 * What are the use cases for using cookies nowadays?

 #### HTML5 Web Storage API: localStorage & sessionStorage